TIMELINE

 1981

 Publishes the magazine Consumer’s Guide to Stupidity.
-Ballet Mécanique collaborates with Danish performance theatre group Billedstofteateret at Fortropper, a line of events also including poet and critic Poul Borum.
+Ballet Mécanique collaborates with Danish performance theatre group Billedstofteateret at Fortropper, a project that also features poet and literary critic Poul Borum.
 Releases the tape Uden Titel (“Untitled”).
-Arranges and performs at The Art and Music Triangle Project, an event that also features avant-garde performers No Knox (an ensemble that Hall subsequently joins as a musician between 1981 to 1982).
-Contributes to the anthology Platform.
+Ballet Mécanique plays as the only “new-rock act” at that year’s Roskilde Festival, a performance that causes a massive crowd walk-out at the festival.
+Contributes to the anthology Platform featuring artists such as Søren Ulrik Thomsen, Lillian Polack and Jesper Reisinger.
 Makes his album debut with Ballet Mécanique’s The Icecold Waters of the Egocentric Calculation, a record that is still regarded as a cornerstone in contemporary Danish music history (figures on the list over the 50 most important releases in Danish rock ever in Politiken’s highly esteemed rock encyclopedia).
-Writes the music for the film Nattens Engel (”Angel of the Night”) with Danish poet Michael Strunge.
+Writes the music for the film Nattens Engel (”Angel of the Night”) with Danish poets such as Michael Strunge, Bo Green Jensen and F.P.
+Jac.
 Forms the fusion group Pesteg Dred, a band continually mutating in form, expression and members (at one point including Danish painter Peter Bonde).
 Contributes to the cassette and magazine release Vietato ai Minori released by the Italian label Trax, a compilation featuring new European composers.

 1982

-Forms the highly experimenting theatre group The Art Ensemble of Copenhagen with whom he performs the show Giv Folket Brød, Vi Spiser Kage (”Give the People Bread, We’ll Have Cake”) in April.
-During the same month Ballet Mécanique and Billedstofteateret perform a new version of their collaboration Forben originally performed at the Fortropper arrangement a year earlier.
-Performs on and contributes to the international Traxtra album project alongside other experimenting composers from all over the world.
-Releases the album For with Ballet Mécanique in the autumn at which point the group is terminated.
-Forms his new ensemble Under For that performs with a classical line-up of cello, violin and harp.
+Forms the highly experimenting theatre group The Art Ensemble of Copenhagen with whom he performs the show Giv Folket Broed, Vi Spiser Kage (”Give the People Bread, We’ll Have Cake”) in April.
+During the same month Ballet Mécanique and Billedstofteateret perform a new version of their collaboration Forben, originally performed at Fortropper a year earlier.
+Performs on and contributes to the international Xtra album in company with a line of other experimenting composers from all over the world.
+In October Ballet Mécanique’s album For is released after which he terminates the group.
+Forms the new ensemble Under For operating with a more classical line-up (cello, violin and harp).

 1983

-Makes his debut as a writer with The Recreation Is Greater, a book that arouses equal amounts of excitement and furore at the time of its release being “one of the most incomprehensible Danish books ever written”, quote-unquote.
+Makes his debut as a writer with The Reconstruction Is Greater, a book that arouses equal amounts of excitement and furore due to its extremely uncompromising tone and style of writing.
+Performs the literary work Career & Masturbation live at Café Victor (the scene and focal point for Danish poetry at the time).
 Releases his first record as a solo artist, the 12″ mini album Ritual featuring three compositions for strings and percussion.
+Plays violin on the Before single Sister Culture after having left the group during 1981.
+Plays periodically with the modern opera inspired ensemble Alive With Worms.
 Admitted to The Royal Danish Academy of Fine Arts (Schools of Visual Arts) in Copenhagen.
 Performs his composition Inskription in the Danish National Radio, a concert performance that is transmitted live as well as subsequently released by both the art magazine Kong and the Dutch label Sisyphos Productions (both editions being music cassettes).
-Performs with Under For at the ISCM World Music Days in Aarhus Musikhus (the performance is released 25 years later in relation with the re-release of the group’s debut lp).
+Performs with Under For at the ISCM World Music Days in Aarhus Musikhus (the performance is released 25 years later in relation to the re-release of the group’s debut lp).
 Contributes to the anthology Pearls before Swine.
 Forms the band SS-Say that plays its debut concert at the William S. Burroughs arrangement in Copenhagen.
-Plays violin on the Before single Sister Culture after having left the group during 1981.
-Plays periodically with the modern opera inspired ensemble Alive With Worms.

 1984

-Releases the epic Under For album Apparently All the Same in May.
-Opens the exhibition God & Grammar at Charlottenborg with four compositions written for Tibetan horns and tape loops.
+Releases the epic Under For album Apparently All the Same in May, a record that receives a great deal of attention and praise in both the Danish and English music press.
+Opens the exhibition God & Grammar at Charlottenborg with four compositions written for Tibetan horns made of femurs and tape loops.
 Writes the music to and performs in the Claus Bohm film Totem.
 Releases the Under For 12″ single Free-Force Structure.
 Releases his second book The Identity of Alienation.
-Writes, composes and instructs the multi-media theatre performance Parade with The Body Art Ensemble of Copenhagen.
+Writes, composes and instructs the multi-media theatre performance Parade with The Body Art Ensemble of Copenhagen, a provocative work of art featuring self-mutilation and other transgressive behaviour live on stage.

 1985

 Releases the 12″ Fusion with SS-Say.
-Makes his album debut as a solo artist with Relief upon which he plays all instruments.
-The art magazine Atlas includes the at the time unreleased Pesteg Dred album Years of Struggle against the Lies, the Stupidity and the Cowardice as a music cassette as a supplement to its first edition.
-Releases Warfare, the last Under For record.
-Forms the synthpop duo Front and Fantasy with Martin Krogh, a band recording the classic track Treatment as their one and only single.
+Makes his album debut as a solo artist with Relief upon which he plays all instruments (the album is released simultaneously on the German market and is still regarded as a piece of pioneering work in the field of electronic rock).
+The art magazine Atlas includes the at the time unreleased Pesteg Dred album Years of Struggle against the Lies, the Stupidity and the Cowardice as a music cassette alongside the release of the first edition of the magazine.
+Issues Warfare, the last Under For record.
+Forms the synthpop duo Front and Fantasy with Martin Krogh, a duo that releases the classic track Treatment as their one and only single.

 1986